benizar/benizar.github.io/_posts/2020-05-08-using-obs-studio-with-v4l2-for-making-my-videoconferences-more-appealing.md

 ---
 title: Using OBS Studio with V4L2 for making my videoconferences more appealing
+excerpt: "In this post, I share the software configuration in Ubuntu to make video-conferences using a green chroma screen and your favorite video-conferencing software."
 categories: [Multimedia]
 tags: [obs, virtual webcam, chroma key,ubuntu,skype,hangout,zoom]
 ---

 # Introduction

-I need to work from home

-I'm doing more videoconferences, presentations and recording classes for my students using OBS (+ other software).
-For this classes I'm using a chroma background but for videoconferences I didn't want to keep everytime, so I considered to use the chroma for videoconferences and other online meetings.
+Nowadays, I'm doing more videoconferences, presentations and recording classes for my students using OBS (+ other software).
+When I find some time, I'm using a chroma background for my videos, so I considered to use the chroma for videoconferences and other online meetings.

 There are many apps for doing this dinamically through the use of virtual webcams.
 In windows, we even could use Snapcam for adding special effects and in Ubuntu we could use [Webcamoid](https://github.com/webcamoid/webcamoid) for this.
 However, I wanted to do this using OBS because I would like to have more control over the scene, for example, I could show parts of my desktop or some slides without the need of sharing the screen.